 The University now offers 72 undergraduate programs and 21 graduate programs.
 With the opening of two new residence halls, CCU accommodates 4,600 students in University housing.
 The Board of Trustees adopts a new strategic plan, High-Impact Engagement: The Coastal Carolina University 2016-2021 Strategic Plan, to guide the University and its growth by 2.5 percent to 3 percent annually toward 12,500 students by 2023.
 The largest fundraising campaign in the institution's history – I’M IN – The Endowment Campaign for Coastal Carolina University – is launched in April 2016.
 The baseball team wins the national championship at the College World Series, marking CCU's first national title in any sport.

-Note: A significant trove of local history, including more than 1,000 old photographs, journals, Civil War-era letters, and maps is available online through CCU's Horry County Archives Center in Kimbel Library.
+Note: A significant trove of local history, including more than 1,000 old photographs, journals, Civil War-era letters, and maps is available online through CCU's Horry County Archives Center.